Myk3rinos/Synax/README.md

-# Synax Open CLI with MCP
+# Ollama Open CLI with MCP

 Synax is an open-source command-line interface (CLI) tool designed to connect to Large Language Models (LLMs) via Ollama.
 It allows you to send prompts and receive streaming responses directly in your terminal.